sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning

 **Today's Progress:** Continuing with lecture 3 and some of the short additional videos.
 Studying Computational Complexibility and algorithms.

+### Day 16: September 7, 2018
+#### :mortar_board: Learning

+**Today's Progress:** Done with the shorts for this week, got a deeper understanding on recursive functions and how to choose what algorithms to use, now onto Pset3.